TeamMGE/GenomeBioinformaticsCourse/_episodes/13-COOI.md

 > ## Exercise: Examine additional statistics related to the miniasm metagenome assembly
 >
 > Write a python script that can read sequences from a fasta file, and prints the length of each contig in a separate line.
 > Once you have done that, print that information to a file.
-For this, you will need to activate the python 3.11 environment
+>
+> You can also simply use the python script in 'data_bb3bcg20/bin/scripts/fasta_length.py'
+>
+> However, in order to use Python 3, you will need to generate a conda environment that can run python 3.
+Do it by running:
+> `conda create --name python3.11 python=3.11`
+>
+> Once the environment is created, you can activate it by doing:
 > `$ conda activate python3.11`
 >
 > Once you are done with this environment, you can go back to the previous environment by running